Position overview Position title:

 - Holding office hours

 - Preparing course materials.

 Haas School of Business is committed to creating an inclusive environment, one that is supportive of all individuals, regardless of background.
 We are committed to building an excellent and diverse faculty, staff, and student body, and we welcome applicants whose experiences have prepared them to contribute to this commitment.

 Please note: The use of a lecturer pool does not guarantee that an open position exists.
 See the review date specified in AP Recruit to learn whether the Department is currently reviewing applications for a specific position.
 If there is no future review date specified, your application may not be considered at this time.

 UC lecturers are academic appointees and are represented by an exclusive bargaining agent, University Council - American Federation of Teachers (UC-AFT).
 This position is represented by the bargaining unit.

 For those who are not US citizens or permanent residents, a legal permit that allows work in the United States (such as a US visa that allows employment) is required by the start date of the position.
 The department is unable to provide a visa/work permit.

 Under Federal Law, the University of California may employ only individuals who are legally able to work in the United States as established by providing documents specified in the Immigration Reform and Control Act of 1986.

 The minimum qualification to be an applicant is a Bachelor Degree or equivalent international degree at time of application.

-A Bachelor Degree or equivalent degree in Marketing or related field at time of application.
-A minimum of 2 years' experience in the professional practice of the Marketing field at a business, government or not-for-profit organization by start date.
+A minimum of 2 years' experience in the professional practice of Entrepreneurship at a business, government or not-for-profit organization by start date.
 Higher education teaching experience and advanced degree by start date are preferred.